gobiananthxv/QUAN015/PROJECT_PLAN.md

-A single platform that ingests 10 years of daily history for three assets across three asset classes, computes quantitative indicators and risk metrics, measures cross-asset correlation, backtests four trading strategies against a buy-and-hold benchmark with realistic costs, attributes performance to market regimes, and presents all of it in an interactive dashboard.
+A single platform that ingests 10 years of daily history for three assets across three asset classes, computes quantitative indicators and risk metrics, measures cross-asset correlation, backtests five trading strategies against a buy-and-hold benchmark with realistic costs, attributes performance to market regimes, and presents all of it in an interactive dashboard.